 Exchange of Money/Commodification of Rites of Passage

 Many issues exist around the commodification of spiritual traditions and cultural symbols of indigenous and diasporic peoples.
-We strive to educate ourselves on these issues, and to act with consciousness and transparency around the exchange of our money in our work.
+We strive to educate ourselves on these issues, and to act with consciousness and transparency around the exchange of money in our work.
 We support practitioners having sustainable means as they assist communities and pursue right livelihood in these transition times.
 We strive to make initiatory work accessible and equitable for all that need it.

 We honor our teachers and seek blessing to operate alongside of our mentors, teachers and elders in the use of ceremonial and ritual processes.
 Our work is inherently inter-generational, therefore we seek out participation from all generations.
 We are accountable to future generations for what we model by what we teach and how we teach it – today.